magicstone1412/NordVPN_WireGuard/README.md

 ### Country Code Format
 If you specify a country, use the **2-letter ISO 3166-1 alpha-2 code** (e.g., `US`, `DE`, `GB`, `JP`).

-You can use this command to check available country
+You can use this command to check available countries

 ```
 curl --silent "https://api.nordvpn.com/v1/servers/countries" | jq --raw-output '.[].name, .[].code'
 ```

-## Run with Docker (Recommended)
+## II.
+Run with Docker (Recommended)

 1.  **Build the Docker image:**
     ```bash